hanjinliu/ChimeraX-command-palette/README.md

     ```shell
     git clone git+https://github.com/hanjinliu/ChimeraX-command-palette
     ```
-    ... or you can manually download the contents from the "<> Code" pulldown menu.
+    ... or you can manually download the contents from the "<> Code" pulldown menu in this page.

 2. Install command using ChimeraX command line interface
     ```shell